fadyehabamer/Gradient-text/README.md

 # Gradient Text
-> text gradient using CSS but not compitable
+> text gradient using CSS but not compitable only